Have a read on below at some quick stats and facts on the Indianapolis Colts to get you started:

 |Team in a Tweet:||Need to reach playoffs on a consistent base before being a contender, but showing signs.|

 Want to know when the Indianapolis Colts are playing next, and who their opponent is?
-Have a read on below for more information about Indianapolis Colts next games and any available results:
+Have a read on below for more information about Indianapolis Colts next games and all available results:

 Although it may seem like the Colts are relatively new to the NFL, as the city of Indianapolis finally had a football team from 1984 onwards, they do in fact have a long and treasured past.
 The Colts would enter the NFL and begin their 67 year existence in 1953 when Carroll Rosenbloom’s, Dallas Texans were relocated to the city of Baltimore, and in doing so they kept the ‘Colts’ franchise alive.